TongCHEN779/TongCHEN779.github.io/_pages/about.md

 ### Ongoing projects

-- Dataset condensation (for generic purpose, e.g., accuracy, robustness, privacy, fairness, etc.): This includes model-based and model-free methods, optimising in data space and feature space.
+- Dataset condensation: This includes model-based and model-free methods, optimising in data space and feature space, and DC for generic purpose, e.g., accuracy, robustness, privacy, fairness, etc.

 - Data-driven model compression: Similar with dataset condensation, we are interested in model-free (data-driven) model compression methods.